 eSomethin staff will work to meet the standards set by the National Scholastic Press Association’s Model Code of Ethics for High School Journalists.

 eSomethin staff will not alter the content of news photos through technological or other means.
-Image enhancements for technical clarity is always permissible.
+Image enhancements for technical clarity are always permissible.
 Photo illustrations are acceptable, but should be clearly labelled.
 Likewise, the staff will not stage or recreate news events for photographs. eSomethin staff will not publish images or other work without properly crediting the creators of that work and obtaining reprint/rebroadcast permissions of copyrighted work.

 eSomethin will not engage in plagiarism in any form.